 - Do I know OB/GYN’s and midwives?

-- Which is better for me to use, an OB/GYN or midwife?
+- Which is better for me to use, an OB/GYN or a midwife?

-Today, I am going to answer all these questions, and more.
-It’s important that when you are ready to make this decision, you have all the facts about an OB/GYN and a midwife so you and your significant other can make the best decision for you and your new baby!
+Today, I am going to answer all these questions and more.
+It’s essential that when you are ready to make this decision, you have all the facts about an OB/GYN and a midwife so you and your significant other can make the best decision for you and your new baby!

 What’s the difference between an OB/GYN and a midwife?

 There are differences between an OB/GYN and a midwife.
-And, this isn’t to say one is better over the other, because it really does come down to a personal choice and what you feel is best for you.
-Determining what qualifications and skills are the most important to you will help guide you in the decision to find the perfect provider.
+And, this isn’t to say one is better over the other, because it does come down to a personal choice and what you feel is best for you.
+Determining what qualifications and skills are the most important to you will help you decide to find the perfect provider.

-The main difference between an OB/GYN and a midwife is that midwives are trained to deal with women who are having normal, uncomplicated, low-risk pregnancies and doctors are trained to handle any complications.
+The main difference between an OB/GYN and a midwife is that midwives are trained to deal with women with normal, uncomplicated, low-risk pregnancies, and doctors are trained to handle any complications.
 It’s important to note that if there are any complications with your pregnancy, or if any develop while you are pregnant and under the care of a midwife, you will be referred to an obstetrician.

-- A midwife uses fewer medical interventions during childbirth and are great if you are planning a natural birth.
-An OB/GYN is trained to handle any type of childbirth.
-A midwife is a good choice if you are looking to have an unmedicated natural childbirth experience.
+- A midwife uses fewer medical interventions during childbirth and is excellent if you are planning a natural birth.
+An OB/GYN is trained to handle any childbirth.
+A midwife is a good choice for an unmedicated natural childbirth experience.
 An OBGYN is a good choice if you plan to have an epidural and want a hospital experience.

 - An OB/GYN handles high-risk pregnancies and reproduction issues.
-A midwife is not allowed to attend high-risk pregnancies and their care is limited to the mother and child after pregnancy occurs.
+A midwife cannot attend to high-risk pregnancies; their care is limited to the mother and child after pregnancy.

 - If surgery is needed to deliver a baby, only an OB/GYN has the training to deliver the baby.